 The patients encountered in the consultations are played by trained role players.
-The cases are written and by experienced working GPs and each consultation is marked by a different assessor.
+The cases are written by experienced working GPs, and each consultation is marked by a different assessor.

-There are currently 8 separate sittings of the MRCGP CSA each year and each sitting occurs over a period of between 6 and 12 days duration.
+There are currently eight separate sittings of the MRCGP CSA each year, and each sitting occurs over a period of between 6 and 12 days duration.

 More information about the MRCGP CSA can be found on the Royal College of General Practitioners website.